United States national missile defense: Missile defense sites in Central Europe

-Technical issues
+Skepticism

 There has been controversy among experts about whether it is technically feasible to build an effective missile defense system and, in particular, whether the GMD would work.

 An April 2000 study by the Union of Concerned Scientists and the Security Studies Program at the Massachusetts Institute of Technology concluded that "[a]ny country capable of deploying a long-range missile would also be able to deploy countermeasures that would defeat the planned NMD system."

 Countermeasures studied in detail were bomblets containing biological or chemical agents, aluminized balloons to serve as decoys and to disguise warheads, and cooling warheads to reduce the kill vehicle's ability to detect them.

 In April 2004, a General Accounting Office report concluded that "MDA does not explain some critical assumptions—such as an enemy’s type and number of decoys—underlying its performance goals."
 It recommended that "DOD carry out independent, operationally realistic testing of each block being fielded" but DOD responded that "formal operational testing is not required before entry into full-rate production."

 Proponents did not suggest how to discriminate between empty and warhead-enclosing balloons, for instance, but said that these "simple" countermeasures are actually hard to implement, and that defense technology is rapidly advancing to defeat them.
 The Missile Defense Agency (MDA) said decoy discrimination techniques were classified, and emphasized its intention to provide future boost and terminal defense to diminish the importance of midcourse decoys.
 In summer 2002 MDA ceased providing detailed intercept information and declined to answer technical questions about decoys on grounds of national security.

 China is developing a hypersonic glide vehicle (HGV), now called the DF-ZF, capable of penetrating US missile defenses.
 The US Department of Defense denotes this HGV as the WU-14.
 In response the US Army is participating in a joint program with the US Navy and US Air Force, to develop a hypersonic glide body in 2019, with test fires every six months, beginning in 2021.

 Boost-phase defense

-Boost-phase interceptions are desired as an initial layer of defense.
-It is the only layer that can cost-effectively destroy MIRV missiles.